ZiyadF296/App-Brewery-Flutter-Null-Safety/README.md

     Question(this.questionText, this.questionAnswer);

-    // If you want named parameters
+    // If you want to make your class required named parameters instead of positioned arguments, use this syntax:
-    // Question({required this.questionText, required this.questionAnswer});
+    Question({
+        required this.questionText,
+        required this.questionAnswer,
+    });
   }
   ```